setTimeout and Cleartimeout Examples in javascript with examples

 Notes:

-timeout objects are canceled automatically after the browser is closed or the page exit.
+Timeout objects are automatically canceled after the browser is closed or the page is exited.